3pp of the Month (July)

 Each level thereafter, your character gains a number of skill ranks dependent upon your class plus your Intelligence modifier.
 Investing a rank in a skill represents a measure of training in that skill.

-You can refer to Table: Skill Ranks at right to determine your starting Skill ranks.
+You can refer to Table: Skill Ranks (below) to determine your starting Skill ranks.

 Table: Skill Ranks